aarongustafson/aaron-gustafson.com/src/posts/2020-02-02-maya-angelou-persevered-but-many-dont.md

 date: 2020-02-02 14:58:47 -08:00
 comments: true
 tags: ["Black History", influences]
-description: "Did you know that Maya Angelou was San Francisco’s first black woman cable car conductor?"
+description: "Did you know that Maya Angelou was San Francisco’s first Black woman cable car conductor?"
-twitter_text: "Remember when Maya Angelou became San Francisco’s first black woman cable car conductor?"
+twitter_text: "Remember when Maya Angelou became San Francisco’s first Black woman cable car conductor?"
 series:
   name: "Honoring Black History"
   tag: series-black-history
   ordinal: thirtieth
 ---

 There are so many reasons to love and admire Maya Angelou.
-Most of these stem from her novels, poetry, and civil rights work, but I’m going to pick an unusual one: she was determined to be the first black woman to conduct a cable car in San Francisco.
+Most of these stem from her novels, poetry, and civil rights work, but I’m going to pick an unusual one: she was determined to be the first Black woman to conduct a cable car in San Francisco.
 And she succeeded at 16.

 <!-- more -->